Sheryl Shade: Hi, Aimee. Aimee Mullins: Hi.

 SS: In these.

-AM: I don’t know.
-I don’t think so. may be a little taller.
-I actually can put both them on.
+AM: I don’t know. don’t think so.
+I may be a little taller.
+I can put both of them on.

-SS: She can’t really stand on these legs.
-She has to moving, so …
+SS: She can’t really on these legs.
+She has to be moving, so …

-AM: Yeah, I definitely have to be moving, and balance is a little bit an art in them.
-But without having the silicon sock, I’m just going to try slip in it. so, I run on these, and have shocked half world on these.
+AM: Yeah, definitely have to be moving, and balance is a little bit of an art in them. without having the silicon sock, I’m just going to slip in it.
+And so, I run on these, and have shocked half the world these.

 (Applause)

-These are supposed to simulate the actual of a sprinter when they run.
-If you ever a sprinter, the ball of their foot is the only thing that ever the track.
-So when I stand in these legs, my hamstring and my glutes are contracted, as they be had I had feet and were standing on ball of my feet.
+These are supposed to simulate the actual form of sprinter when they run.
+If you ever watch a sprinter, the ball of their is the only thing that ever hits the track.
+So I stand in these legs, my hamstring and my are contracted, as they would be had I had feet and were standing on ball of my feet.

 (Audience: Who made them?)

 AM: It’s a company in San called Flex-Foot.
-And I was a guinea pig, as I hope continue to be in every new form of prosthetic limbs come out.
-But actually these, like I said, are still the actual prototype. need to get some new ones because the last meet was at, they were everywhere.
-You know, it’s like a big — it’s full circle.
+And I was a guinea pig, as hope to continue to be in every new form of prosthetic that come out.
+But actually these, like I said, are the actual prototype.
+I need to get some new ones because the last meet was at, they were everywhere.
+You know, it’s like a — it’s come full circle.

-Moderator: Aimee and the designer of them will be at TEDMED 2, we’ll talk about the design of them.
+Moderator: Aimee and the designer of them be at TEDMED 2, and we’ll talk about the of them.

-AM: So, these are the legs, and I can put my other…
+AM: So, these are the sprint legs, and I can put other…

-SS: Can you tell about designed your other legs?
+SS: Can you tell about who designed your other legs?

 AM: Yes.
-These I got a place called Bournemouth, England, about two hours south London, and I’m the only person in the United States with these, which is a crime because they so beautiful.
-And I don’t even mean, like, because of the toes everything.
-For me, while I’m such a serious athlete on the track, I want to be off the track, and I think it’s so important not to be limited in capacity, whether it’s, you know, your mobility or even fashion.
-I mean, I the fact that I can go in anywhere and out what I want — the shoes I want, the skirts I — and I’m hoping to try to bring these here and make them accessible to a lot of people.
-They’re silicon.
+These got in a place called Bournemouth, England, about two south of London, and I’m the only person in United States with these, which is a crime because they are so beautiful.
+And I don’t mean, like, because of the toes and everything.
+For me, while I’m such a serious on the track, I want to be feminine off the track, and I think it’s important not to be limited in any capacity, whether it’s, you know, your mobility even fashion.
+I mean, I love the fact that can go in anywhere and pick out what I want — the shoes I want, the I want — and I’m hoping to try to these over here and make them accessible to a lot people.
+They’re also silicon.
 This is a really basic, basic prosthetic limb under here.
-It’s like Barbie foot under this.
+It’s like a foot under this.

 (Laughter)

 It is.
-It’s just stuck in position, so I have to wear a two-inch heel.
-And, I mean, it’s really — let me this off so you can see it.
-I don’t know good you can see it, but, like, it really is.
-There’re veins on feet, and then my heel is pink, and my Achilles’ — that moves a little bit.
-And it’s really amazing store.
-I got them a year and two weeks ago.
-And this is a silicon piece of skin.
-I mean, what happened was, years ago this man in Belgium was saying, “God, I can go to Madame Tussauds’ wax museum and see Hall replicated down to the color of her eyes, looking so real as if breathed, why can’t they build a limb for someone that looks like a leg, or an arm, or hand?”
+It’s just stuck in this position, so have to wear a two-inch heel.
+And, I mean, it’s really — let me take this off so can see it.
+I don’t know how good you can it, but, like, it really is.
+There’re veins on the feet, and my heel is pink, and my Achilles’ tendon — that a little bit.
+And it’s really an amazing store. got them a year and two weeks ago.
+And is just a silicon piece of skin.
+I mean, what was, two years ago this man in Belgium was saying, “God, if I go to Madame Tussauds’ wax museum and see Jerry Hall replicated down to the color her eyes, looking so real as if she breathed, why can’t they build limb for someone that looks like a leg, or an arm, or hand?”
 I mean, they make ears for burn victims.
 They do stuff with silicon.

 SS: Two weeks ago, Aimee was up the Arthur Ashe award at the ESPYs.
-And she came into and she rushed around and she said, “I have to buy new shoes!”
-We’re an hour before the ESPYs, and thought she’d gotten a two-inch heel but she’d actually a three-inch heel.
+And she came into town and she rushed and she said, “I have to buy some new shoes!”
+We’re an hour before the ESPYs, and she thought she’d a two-inch heel but she’d actually bought a three-inch heel.

-AM: And this poses a problem for me, because it means I’m walking that all night long.
+AM: And this poses a problem for me, because it I’m walking like that all night long.

 SS: For 45 minutes.
 Luckily, the was terrific.
-They got someone to come in and saw off shoes.
+They got someone to come in and off the shoes.

 (Laughter)

-AM: I said to the receptionist — I mean, I am just harried, Sheryl’s at my side — I said, “Look, do you have anybody who could help me?
-Because I have this problem … ” You know, at first they just going to write me off, like, “If you don’t like shoes, sorry.
-It’s too late.”
-“No, no, no, no. I’ve got these special feet need a two-inch heel.
+AM: I said to the receptionist — I mean, am just harried, and Sheryl’s at my side — I said, “Look, do you have anybody here who help me?
+Because I have this problem … ” You know, at first they were just to write me off, like, “If you don’t like your shoes, sorry.
+It’s late.”
+“No, no, no, no. I’ve got these special that need a two-inch heel.
 I have a three-inch heel.
-I need a little bit off.” didn’t even want to go there.
-They didn’t even to touch that one.
+I a little bit off.”
+They didn’t even want to there.
+They didn’t even want to touch that one.
 They just did it.
 No, legs are great.
-I’m actually going back in a couple of weeks to get improvements.
-I want to get legs like these made for flat feet so I wear sneakers, because I can’t with these ones.
+I’m actually going back in a of weeks to get some improvements.
+I want to legs like these made for flat feet so I can wear sneakers, I can’t with these ones.
 So… Moderator: That’s it.

 SS: That’s Mullins.